CrossRef/event-data-user-guide/docs/app-faq.md

 Once data has entered the Query API it won't be removed (unless under extraordinary circumstances).
 The data will never 'expire'.

-### What is an event?
+### What is an Event?

-An event can be described as 'an action that occurs concerning a Content Object'.
+An Event can be described as 'an action that occurs concerning a Content Object'.
 Every kind of event is slightly different, see the Sources for details.

 ### What format does the API data come in?